jeevarg/fishingspots/DesignDocuments/applicationFlow.md

 ### View Spots

-- Page sends a request to view spots servlet along with criteria (city, state, miles OR zipcode, miles).
+- Page sends a request to view spots servlet along with the search criteria (city, state, miles OR zipcode, miles).
 - Servlet uses the spots dao to select spots according to criteria
 - Dao performs select and creates spot objects from results.